cosmos/cosmos-sdk/x/group/README.md

 ```

 :::note
-The `authors` fields is an array of strings, this is to allow for multiple authors to be listed in the metadata.
+The `authors` field is an array of strings, this is to allow for multiple authors to be listed in the metadata.
-In v0.46, the `authors` fields is a comma-separated string.
+In v0.46, the `authors` field is a comma-separated string.
 Frontends are encouraged to support both formats for backwards compatibility.
 :::

 ### Vote